top of page

 • Recovery Support Groups such as Freedom Programme and Recovery Toolkit

-• Awareness raising and Training within business, education and the community
+• Awareness raising and training within business, education and the community

 If we can’t help with something we will be able to put you in touch with a caring agency or organisation that will be able to help.